w-henderson/Humphrey/humphrey-server/README.md

   cache {
     size 128M # Size limit of the cache time 60   # Max time to cache files for, in seconds }

+  host "127.0.0.1" { # Configuration for connecting through the host 127.0.0.1
+    route /* {
+      redirect "http://localhost/" # Redirect to localhost
+    }
+  }

+  route /ws {
+    websocket "localhost:1234" # Address to connect to for WebSocket connections }

   route /proxy/* {